PMunch/nimlsp/README.rst

 in syntax highlighting and some definitions.
 If you know how to disable the overlapping features or achieve this in another way please update this section.

-Now in order to set up LSP itself enter it's settings and add this:
+Now in order to set up LSP itself enter its settings and add this:

 .. code:: js